Konvicted: Chart performance

 Konvicted debuted at number two on the Billboard 200 chart, selling over 284,000 copies that week.
 The album was able to stay within the top twenty for 28 consecutive weeks, but eventually started to drop slowly.
 On November 19, 2007, the RIAA certified Konvicted 3× platinum status with 3 million units sold in the United States.
 In 2007, the album became the second best selling record of the year in the U.S., behind Daughtry by Daughtry.

-Controversy surrounding Akon convicted felon image
+Controversy surrounding convicted felon image

 Despite his history of presenting himself as a convicted felon, which has even included him claiming to have at one point in time been the leader of car theft ring, it has been acknowledged that Akon had in fact fictionalized his criminal history, with his only criminal conviction by this point in time being in 1998 for a gun charge which resulted in him only receiving three years probation and no prison time.